CatalaLang/catala/CONTRIBUTING.md

 If you want to open a pull request, please follow the instructions below.

 To ask a question to the Catala team, please open an issue on this repository.
+You can also join the [Zulip chat](https://zulip.catala-lang.org/) to ask any questions about the project.

 If you want to contribute to the project on a longer-term basis, or if you have specific competences as a socio-fiscal lawyer or a programming language specialist, please [contact the authors](mailto:contact@catala-lang.org).